Top 30

 See our opportunities for incoming and outgoing international study

-Whether you are considering studying Dance here and want to take either a semester or year out to study abroad, or if you are currently studying at a University who has a partnership with the University of Chichester – engaging in an international exchange study programme enriches and broadens your educational experiences.
+Whether you are considering studying Dance here and want to take either a semester or year out to study abroad, or if you are currently studying at a University which has a partnership with the University of Chichester – engaging in an international exchange study programme enriches and broadens your educational experiences.

 Outgoing students